iodide-project/iodide/readme.md

 Because our notebook is 100% client-side, you can just open up the file `index.html` in your browser.
 Three example notebooks are included under "saved notebooks" in the hamburger menu.

-For now, work can be saved to local storage using the "Save Notebook <ctrl-s>" menu item, or exported to a json file with "Export Notebook <ctrl-e>" (I had an issues with local storage getting corrupted early on, so I export periodically).
+For now, work can be saved to local storage using the "Save Notebook <ctrl-s>" menu item, or exported to a json file with "Export Notebook <ctrl-e>" (for the time being, we advise periodically exporting any code you care about).

 We've modeled much of the experience on Jupyter as our jumping-off point, with a few additions.
 Check out our milestones & issues to see the direction we're going.